 Do you have a set of routines you do before you commit and publish code?
-These routines could be linting, testing and building the code.
-Imagine if there was a way to automate all of the routes so they got enforced automatically for your whole team?
+These routines could be linting, formatting, testing and building the code.
+Imagine if there was a way to automate all of this for your whole team?
 The solution is to use Git hooks.

 Git hooks enable us to hook into Git events and add code to be executed at events such as: